 The First Four Waterfalls - Dorrigo National Park

 From Bellingen, 30km of winding road will lead you along the Bellinger River and up the Great Eastern Escarpment as bellbirds sing outside your window.
 Two waterfalls flow right beside the road as it meanders up to Dorrigo.
-Soon you’ll find some of Australia’s most impressive rainforest and waterfalls within UNESCO World Heritage listed Dorrigo National Park.
+Soon you’ll find some of Australia’s most impressive rainforest and waterfalls within Dorrigo National Park, part of the UNESCO listed Gondwana Rainforests of Australia.

 Dorrigo National Park offers plenty of beautiful hiking trails, waterfalls, an informative Visitor Information Centre, a gift shop and the environmentally conscious Canopy Café.
 Skywalk lookout is just metres from the visitor centre, offering an expansive view from above before you descend below the canopy.
 Admire the beauty of Crystal Shower and Tristania Falls along Wonga Walk with your friends and family.